- An organ transplant involves removing an organ from a donor and putting it into someone who is unwell with organ failure.

 Types of organ and tissue transplants

 Organs that can be transplanted in Australia include the heart, kidneys, liver, lungs, intestine and pancreas.
-Tissue can also be transplanted, including heart valves, skin, bone and parts of the eye.

 Who can donate organs and tissue?

 In Australia, you can donate organs if you die in hospital with healthy organs.
 Your family will need to give permission for this.

 If you’re healthy, you can donate a kidney or part of your liver, bone or bone marrow while you are alive.
 A living donor is usually a relative or close friend of the person who needs the transplant.
 Sometimes, people donate a kidney or tissue to someone they don’t know.

 Whether or not you receive an organ transplant is for you and your healthcare team to decide.
 It is important to understand your health condition and ask your doctor about the potential benefits and risks of an organ transplant.